-Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the County Line Drainage District.
 It is management's responsibility to monitor the County Line Drainage District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
 Our assessment was done as of the fiscal year end.
 The results of the procedures did not disclose any matters that are required to be reported.